KenKundert/nestedtext/doc/reader.rst

 <https://github.com/alecthomas/voluptuous>`_ can greatly simply the process.

 To use *Voluptuous* you would create a schema and then apply the schema to the data.
+The schema details what fields are expected, and what what kind of values they should contain.
 Normally the schema is used to validate the data, but with a little extra plumbing the data can be transformed to the needed form.
-The following is a very simple example.
+The following is a very simple example (see :ref:`cryptocurrency holdings
+<cryptocurrency example>` for a more complete example).

 In order for *Voluptuous* to convert the data to the desired type, a converter function is helpful: